Tell Portland City Council: "Don't Cut CMC!"

 In the city council meeting today Council President Elana Pirtle-Guiney cut short testimony after 2 hours.
 If you signed up to testify and were not able to, you are encouraged to submit a written version of what you were going to say either directly to the council testimony (link # 3 below) before the end of the day Wednesday May 21 or via the City Budget link below (link #1 below), or directly to your representative (link #2 below).

-Thank you to the dozen people who bravely testified in person and virtually!
-Also thank you to the protesters and music students who showed up with signs and instruments!
+Thank you to the dozen people who bravely testified in person and virtually, and those who waited patiently to do so without getting the opportunity.
+Thank also to the many others who have provided written testimony, and to the protesters and music students who showed up with signs and instruments at City Hall on Wednesday!

 - Submit written comment about the budget